CathalDonohoe/CathalDonohoe/README.md

 ### Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-My name is Cathal Donohoe and im a Software Engineer for Global Logic.
+My name is Cathal Donohoe and im a Senior Software Engineer for Global Logic.
 Im from Ireland, and am living in Sligo.

 - 🔭 I’m currently working on automation frameworks for Global Logic.
 - 🌱 I’m currently learning Cyber Security and Software Design skills along with improving skills from college.